 Mission: The College of American Pathologists, the leading organization of board-certified pathologists, serves patients, pathologists, and the public by fostering and advocating excellence in the practice of pathology and laboratory medicine worldwide.

 The CAP ...

-I have been working at College of American Pathologists full-time (Less than a year)
+I worked at College of American Pathologists full-time (More than 10 years)

-I applied through a recruiter.
-The process took a week.
-I interviewed at College of American Pathologists (Northfield, IL) in August 2015.
+I applied online.
+The process took 2 days.
+I interviewed at College of American Pathologists (Washington, DC) in October 2016.

 Let us know if we're missing any workplace or industry recognition –